Dhawala/reg/README.md

 - the application uses the email as user identification and sends emails to the user, therefore I assumed every applicant will have a properly working email address.
 - The application dos not require an applicant to login in order to apply at the moment.
-- Applicant will b able to edith their own details any time they want
+- Applicant will be able to edit their own details any time they want.
 - All applicants are of Sri Lankan nationality(only accepts valid Sri Lankan NIC Numbers.)
 - Backend for staff members to view applicant info is not needed at the moment.
 - any additional information other than one's given in the document are not needed.